Agent

 There are two cases here:

-• Build a tool to seamlessly integrate with ReByte's assistant, your tool needs to conform to a specific input/output format.
-Assistant will show specific UI elements based on the input/output format of the tool, for example, if your tool has a table output, assistant will show the table in a tabular format.
+• Build a agent to seamlessly integrate with ReByte's assistant, your agent needs to conform to a specific input/output format.
+Assistant will show specific UI elements based on the input/output format of the agent, for example, if your agent has a table output, assistant will show the table in a tabular format.

-• Build a tool and access via API, you can define your own input/output format
+• Build a agent and access via API, you can define your own input/output format

 Here is the input/output format for ReByte's assistant: